Dell XPS 13 Cyber Monday Deal 2021: Cheapest Price Today | Digital Trends

 This Dell XPS 13 Cyber Monday deal is, by far, one of the best we’ve found: A massive $300 discount on the Dell XPS 13, dropping the price from $950 to only $650.
-Like most of the Cyber Monday deals, there’s only a small amount of stock set aside for this particular offer, and considering many people are already shopping the Cyber Monday laptop deals, it won’t last long.
-Check out that deal, and more about the Dell XPS 13, below!
+Like most of the Cyber Monday deals, there’s only a small amount of stock set aside for this particular offer, and considering many people are shopping Cyber Monday laptop deals right now, it won’t last long.

 Today’s best Dell XPS 13 Cyber Monday deal